-Packing for overseas move can present a big challenge to most people, even those with good organising skills.
+Packing to move overseascan present a big challenge to most people, even those with good organising skills.
 There is lot more to consider compared to a local or interstate move, and gathering the right information beforehand is important.
-We have presented the five useful questions you should ask yourself if you’re moving overseas, so you’ll be better prepared for the tasks ahead.
+Gathered here are a fewmoving overseas tips and questionsyou should ask yourself if you’re moving overseas, so you’ll be better prepared for the tasks ahead.

 1. Am I Better Off Packing Myself?